-The Company is a worldwide provider of aftermarket commercial aircraft, engines, and their parts to airlines, leasing companies, manufacturers of original equipment, government and defense contractors, and repair and overhaul service providers.
+The Company is a worldwide provider of aftermarket commercial aircraft and engines ("Flight Equipment") and their parts to airlines, leasing companies, manufacturers of original equipment, government and defense contractors, and repair and overhaul service providers.
 We focus on mid-life assets and monetize them through our Asset Management Solutions segment.
 Asset Management Solutions activities include monetization of the assets through leasing or sale of whole asset components, or through teardown activities in support of our Used Serviceable Material ("USM") activities.
 Our monetizing services have been developed to maximize returns on mid-life commercial aircraft and engines ("Flight Equipment") throughout their operating life, in conjunction with realizing the highest residual value of Flight Equipment at their retirement.
 We do this by utilizing our deep market and technical knowledge in management of Flight Equipment sales, leasing and Maintenance, Repair, and Overhaul ("MRO") activities.
 Beyond providing asset management services on our own Flight Equipment, we additionally provide asset management services to third-party clients complementing their infrastructure to optimize their Flight Equipment investments.
-While our offering to customers includes leasing of mid-life aircraft and engines, this service is offered in the context of a broader strategy to extract the maximum value from those assets.
+While our offering to customers includes leasing of mid-life Flight Equipment, this service is offered in the context of a broader strategy to extract the maximum value from those assets.
 Frequently, we will offer a lease of an asset for the time period before its next scheduled overhaul ("green time") on a short term or "spot" lease, with the intent of disassembling the asset at the conclusion of the lease.
 In turn, the vast majority of assets that we acquire are ultimately disassembled into parts once the remaining green time has been utilized.

-The Company also operates six Federal Aviation Administration ("FAA") Title 14 Code of Federal Regulations Part 145 Certified Repair Facilities (the MROs) located in Miami, Florida, Goodyear, Arizona, Memphis, Tennessee, as well as in Roswell and Albuquerque, New Mexico.
+Through its TechOps segment, the Company also operates six Federal Aviation Administration ("FAA") Title 14 Code of Federal Regulations Part 145 Certified Repair Facilities (the MROs) located in Miami, Florida, Goodyear, Arizona, Memphis, Tennessee, as well as in Roswell and Albuquerque, New Mexico.
 These facilities provide the Company flexibility and control to quickly prepare Company aircraft, engines, and inventory for market, as their selective refurbishment is frequently required to meet customers' unique demand.
 In addition to maintaining the Company's fleet of aircraft, the MROs provide external customer support for maintaining their aircraft with general maintenance, preservation, lease return work, repair services, and long-term storage programs.
+Leveraging its robust engineering team, TechOps also provide highly specialized technical support to our MRO facilities, as well as developing advanced technical repairs, modifications and products marketed as Engineering Solutions.
+This business unit includes the design, manufacture, and installation of new products, systems, and services that can enhance aircraft performance, safety, and service life.